You are not God's algorithm. You are God's poem.

 Philosophers call this compatibilism: genuine freedom is acting according to your desires without external coercion — even if those desires were given to you by God.
 It is the position held by Augustine, Luther, Calvin, Edwards, Spurgeon, and the vast majority of the Christian tradition.
 God's sovereignty and human responsibility are not enemies.
 They are partners.
 You are free because God made you free.

 Now set the robot objection on the table and ask one honest question.
 Where did your faith come from?
 Not the gospel — the gospel can be heard and rejected by a million pairs of ears on a Sunday morning.
 The faith.
 The inner turning.
 The moment the cross stopped looking ridiculous and started looking like water to a dying man.
 Did you generate that out of nothing, with a neutral will sitting in a neutral chair in a neutral room?
-Or was it given to you, warm and living, by a Father who had your name in His mouth before the first star?
+Or was it given to you, warm and living, by a Father who had your name in His mouth older than the date of any star?

 There are only two boxes.
 There is no third.
 Box A: you generated saving faith, which means you rescued yourself, which means you are the hero of your story, which means grace is a decoration on a work you did.
 Box B: it was a gift.
 Every inch of it.
 Handed to you while you slept.
 And if it was a gift, the only possible response is not pride in your robotics but the reflex of a child who wakes on Christmas morning and finds a box too large for the room.